rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 3. **execA**: 0.5 cpu core, **execB**: 0.5 cpu core, number of volumes attached is 1

 {{% notice note %}}
 Components are further nested into **plans**.
 A rapyuta.io "package" may contain multiple plans, and each plan represents a different configuration of a package.
 At this point, when you add a new package in the rapyuta.io, there is always a single plan associated with the package.
-A plan is uniquely identified by its plan ID
+A plan is uniquely identified by its plan ID.
 {{% /notice %}}

 ### Component Runtime